Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 Here's where most startups fail: they publish and pray.

-If your marketing budget is cut to the bone, you can't afford this approach.
+If your marketing budget is cut to the bone, you can't afford this.
 Every piece of content needs a distribution plan before you write it.

 Ask yourself: